DarkPandaCodes/weAr--social-network/README.md

  - Request and approve for connection

  - Users
-  	- GET, UPDATE, CREATE Opearitons
+  	- GET, UPDATE, CREATE Operaitons